 Complete step-by-step instructions for a manual installation of Biskit and it's dependencies from source is described here: Install dependencies.
-Refer to this page if you get stuck with any of the steps below.
+This should rarely be needed any longer.
+But refer to that page if you get stuck with any of the steps below.

 - 1(a) Installation from source

 - 1(b) Installation from Ubuntu / Debian package

 - 1(e) Installation on Windows

 1(a) Installation from source

 Installation from source should work on any platform.